hiqdev/yii2-higrid/README.md

 Yii 2 advanced grid
 ===================

-- GridDetailView: use grid/Columns for DetailView
+- Grid DetailView: use grid/Columns for DetailView
 - more later

 For more info see wiki: